 March 25, 2014

-Here is today’s IDEAfit photo a day image:
+Here is today’s IDEAfit photo a day image with the theme ‘goal’:

-The theme was goal.
-In January, I decided that I wanted to find an amazing brand to work with and was utterly astounded to find that I had been chosen to be a brand ambassador for SOAS.
+In January, I decided that I wanted to find an amazing brand to work with.
+I was utterly astounded to find that I had been chosen to be a brand ambassador for SOAS.
 Today, I received a fantastic parcel of kit from them.
-It’s so awesome that it’s going to get its own post!!!
+It’s so awesome that it’s going to get its own post!

 After the negativity of yesterday’s post, I was interested to read this article: Train to recover – Don’t recover to train.
-I’m interested in the idea of training opportunistically (i.e. doing the right workout for how I’m feeling, rather than because that’s what my training schedule says).
-I think that to often, my training schedule is focused on quantity rather than quality.
-As my University gym membership now includes free use of the running track, I’m hoping to get down there and do some quality speedwork (as soon as I’ve recovered from Brighton).
+I’m interested in the idea of training opportunistically. this means doing the right workout for how I’m feeling, rather than because that’s what my training schedule says.
+I think that too often, my training schedule is focused on quantity rather than quality.
+My University gym membership now includes free use of the running track.
+I’m hoping to get down there and do some quality speedwork (as soon as I’ve recovered from Brighton).

 Although it was difficult to get up and get to the track this morning (apologies to Coach Ant for being late), it actually turned out to be a really motivational training session.
 We did 4×3 minutes and I managed to exceed my goal for each of those.
 I was aiming to do 596m and managed to get to between 620 and 670m for each rep. I also managed to get off to a really good start for each of the reps.
-I absolutely love the first 200m of each lap as I really love the feeling of sprinting.
+The first 200m of each lap is so much fun as I really love the feeling of sprinting.
 For nearly a minute I was able to keep up with the boys (who are better at pacing themselves!)